Mount Brown Hut

 Don’t forget to make a donation to the Permolat Trust for your stay.
 Their website mentions that due to the large number of visitors to the hut and lack of donations, the group struggle to cover the level of servicing/maintenance that the hut, long-drop and track require.

-The hut has a fireplace but as it is on the tops, there is no firewood (coal used to be flown in).
+The hut has a water tank and a fireplace but as it is on the tops, there is no firewood (coal used to be flown in).
 Don’t come expecting a cosy fire, and do not attempt to cut down and burn live foliage.
 Finally, please don’t use the fireplace as a rubbish dump.

 A Beautiful Evening

 Having set up the tent we took our cooking setup to the sun-drenched deck for dinner.
 We spent the evening chatting to our hut buddies.
 It was such a pleasure to hear stories about the kids’ other tramping trips.